 We are evaluating avapritinib in an ongoing registration-enabling Phase 1 clinical trial in advanced SM, which we refer to as our EXPLORER trial, and an ongoing registration-enabling Phase 2 clinical trial in advanced SM, which we refer to as our PATHFINDER trial.
-In April 2021, we presented registrational data from the PATHFINDER trial at the virtual American Association for Cancer Research, or AACR, Annual Meeting 2021.
 In addition, we are evaluating avapritinib in an ongoing registration-enabling Phase 2 clinical trial in non-advanced SM, which we refer to as our PIONEER trial.
-To date, we have screened over 200 patients for the Part 2 of the PIONEER trial and are continuing to enroll patients.
-Based on the current enrollment rate and anticipated timeline, we plan to report top-line data of Part 2 for the PIONEER trial in mid-2022.
+We plan to report top-line data of Part 2 for the PIONEER trial in mid-2022.